 As an engineering student at University of Idaho, I stepped into a leadership position at our Students for Life club during summer, 2020.
 Since then, we met and joined THM in efforts to save babies and souls.
 I believe that Jesus loves these children – unborn and born – and I hope to love them too by sharing the Gospel and standing up for the truth.
 When I’m not working or studying, I enjoy hiking, reading, and singing Psalms and Hymns with my friends.

-Living only 11 minutes from the nearest abortion center, I felt compelled to get involved with Tiny Heartbeat Ministries when it began and serve on staff part-time.
+Living only 11 minutes from the nearest abortion center, I felt compelled to get involved with Tiny Heartbeat Ministries when it began and now maintain their technical infrastructure.
 I am passionate about winning back my generation for the Lord and advancing a Biblical worldview.
-When not working with THM, I enjoy writing novels, coding, and advocating for Israel.
+When not on outreaches with THM, I enjoy writing novels, coding, and advocating for Israel.

 My life changed when I saw pictures of the broken bodies of aborted babies my junior year of college.
 Rather than feeling called to the fight, I felt summoned.
 After completing my BA in Criminal Justice from Washington State University, I interned at Created Equal, an anti-abortion agency in Ohio, to learn the skills I needed to organize a ministry back home.
 It was through that vision that Tiny Heartbeat Ministries was born.
 In my free time, I love singing to Jesus, fighting in Martial Arts, and eating homemade food.